How we calculate AI visibility

 Every brand is measured across 5 AI platforms, weighted equally:

-Every query is written as a real consumer with no brand in mind — the way people actually type into ChatGPT.
+Every prompt is written as a real consumer with no brand in mind — the way people actually type into ChatGPT.
 No brand names, no marketing jargon, no leading language.

-We use 6 consumer-language query archetypes, each reflecting a different way real shoppers ask AI for help:
+We use 6 consumer-language prompt archetypes, each reflecting a different way real shoppers ask AI for help:

-Quality control: Every query is tested against a banned vocabulary list (no marketing jargon like “D2C”, “premium segment”, “value proposition”) and scored for consumer authenticity — “would a real person actually type this?”
+Quality control: Every prompt is tested against a banned vocabulary list (no marketing jargon like “D2C”, “premium segment”, “value proposition”) and scored for consumer authenticity — “would a real person actually type this?”

-Minimum 20 queries per category for statistical relevance.
+Minimum 20 prompts per category for statistical relevance.

 03How is the score calculated?